ethpandaops/nodekey-tools/README.md

 ```

 #### keystore
-This format is prefered by Nimbus.
+This format is preferred by Nimbus.
 Note, that on Nimbus you can provide the `--insecure-netkey-password` flag, which will use `INSECUREPASSWORD` as the password for the keystore file encryption.
 Otherwise Nimbus will prompt you for the keystore password when it runs.
 If you need to generate the keystore with a different password, you can do this via the `--keystore-password` flag.

 ```bash
 $ nodekey-tools convert-secp256k1 --output-format keystore --key 000bbc3112bd249176b12e0f40ecaa1ec2c6b89e8b6d9cd244e609693a891b7b --output-file key.keystore.json